hpott/SimpleMiner/README.md

 # SimpleMiner

-A simple windows XMR and ETH(Beta) mining application writted in python.\
+A simple windows XMR and ETH(Beta) mining application written in python.\
 Linux Support coming soon

 ## Getting Started

 Requires [Python 3.7](https://www.python.org/downloads/release/python-2717/) to run SimpleMiner and TKinter.
-Alternatively just use the binaries under releases.\ Whitelist /bin/ in your antivirus[(Why?)](https://coinguides.org/miner-detected-virus/).
+Alternatively just use the binaries under releases.\
+Whitelist /bin/ in your antivirus[(Why?)](https://coinguides.org/miner-detected-virus/).
 __Ethereum Mining is still in beta.
 Use it if you want to but it's not completely finished__

 ## Default Pools